Boomslangnz/FFBArcadePlugin/Includes/FFBPluginReadme.txt

 -Wangan Midnight Maximum Tune 5 (Update 5) [d3d11.dll into game exe folder]

--San Francisco Rush, San Francisco Rush The Rock, San Francisco Rush 2049 & San Francisco Rush 2049 SE (will ONLY work on either Mame Binary 32 or 64 bit or MameUI64 for Mame version 0.199 or 0.206 [dinput8.dll into any mame 0.199 or mame 0.206 folder]
+-Le Mans 24 [32bit or 64bit opengl32.dll into game exe folder depending on 32 or 64bit Supermodel Emulator]

+-Rave Racer
--Rave Racer [dinput8.dll into any mame 0.199 folder] TURN ON FEEDBACK STEERING IN GAME SETTINGS OR YOU WILL NOT RECIEVE FORCE FEEDBACK!
+TURN ON FEEDBACK STEERING IN GAME SETTINGS OR YOU WILL NOT RECIEVE FORCE FEEDBACK!
 (will ONLY work on either Mame Binary 32 or 64 bit or MameUI64 for Mame version 0.199 or 0.206  [dinput8.dll into any mame 0.199 or mame 0.206 folder]

--California Speed
-(will ONLY work on either Mame Binary 32 or 64 bit or MameUI64 for Mame version 0.199 or 0.206 [dinput8.dll into any mame 0.199 or mame 0.206 folder]

--Cruis'n World
-(will ONLY work on either Mame Binary 32 or 64 bit or MameUI64 for Mame version 0.199 or 0.206 [dinput8.dll into any mame 0.199 or mame 0.206 folder]

--Cruis'n USA
-(will ONLY work on either Mame Binary 32 or 64 bit or MameUI64 for Mame version 0.199 or 0.206 [dinput8.dll into any mame 0.199 or mame 0.206 folder]
+-San Francisco Rush [32bit or 64bit dinput8.dll into MAME folder depending on 32 or 64bit MAME]

+-San Francisco Rush The Rock [32bit or 64bit dinput8.dll into MAME folder depending on 32 or 64bit MAME]

+-San Francisco Rush 2049 [32bit or 64bit dinput8.dll into MAME folder depending on 32 or 64bit MAME]

+-San Francisco Rush 2049 SE [32bit or 64bit dinput8.dll into MAME folder depending on 32 or 64bit MAME]

+-California Speed [32bit or 64bit dinput8.dll into MAME folder depending on 32 or 64bit MAME]

+-Cruis'n World [32bit or 64bit dinput8.dll into MAME folder depending on 32 or 64bit MAME]

+-Cruis'n USA [32bit or 64bit dinput8.dll into MAME folder depending on 32 or 64bit MAME]

--Off Road Challenge
+-Off Road Challenge [32bit or 64bit dinput8.dll into MAME folder depending on 32 or 64bit MAME]

-(will ONLY work on either Mame Binary 32 or 64 bit or MameUI64 for Mame version 0.199 or 0.206 [dinput8.dll into any mame 0.199 or mame 0.206 folder]
+-Virtua Racing & Virtua Formula [32bit or 64bit dinput8.dll into MAME folder depending on 32 or 64bit MAME]

+-OutRun [32bit or 64bit dinput8.dll into MAME folder depending on 32 or 64bit MAME]

+-Turbo OutRun [32bit or 64bit dinput8.dll into MAME folder depending on 32 or 64bit MAME]

+-OutRunners [32bit or 64bit dinput8.dll into MAME folder depending on 32 or 64bit MAME]

+-Power Drift [32bit or 64bit dinput8.dll into MAME folder depending on 32 or 64bit MAME]

 -GTI Club Supermini Festa [dinput8.dll into game exe folder]